-Beginnings of the church of St. Celynnin in Llangelynnin dates back to the twelfth or thirteenth century, when probably today’s nave was created.
-In the fifteenth centuries, the church was gradually expanded, first the easter part, and then the northern transept called Capel Meibion, or the chapel of men.
+Beginnings of the church of St. Celynnin in Llangelynnin dates back to the twelfth or thirteenth century, when probably today’s nave was erected.
+In the fifteenth centuries, the church was gradually expanded, first the easter part, and then the northern chapel called Capel Meibion (Chapel of Men).
 It was created so that men could participate in mass in a place separated from women, or because of the desire to separate alien visitors or sick people.
 In the 16th century, after the Reformation, a southern chapel was also built, but it was pulled down at the beginning of the 19th century.
 Around 1700, the roof of the church was replaced, while the church underwent a major renovation in 1932 and 1987

 Originally, the church consisted of a short rectangular aisleless nave.
 Probably in the fifteenth century, a chancel was added, but it was not distinguished from the outside of the nave, but only the church was extended on the eastern side and covered with a common gable roof.
 In the 15th century, a northern four-sided chapel measuring 5 x 5.7 meters was also added, and a century later a slightly smaller southern chapel, 3.6 x 3.2 meters in size.
 In the 16th century, a porch was also erected at the western part of the southern wall, at the entrance to the nave, with an infrequently found opening in the wall for viewing the interior (squint window) and seats in the interior on the sides.
 In the eastern wall, in the 16th century the window was replaced with a large, three-light opening with traceries topped with trefoils.